ZiarayZ/DicsordGoogleSheetsLink/README.md

 -Discord.py API v1.5.0<br /><br />
 Other Requirements:<br />
 -Fill 'admins.txt' with user IDs (these user IDs are of the admins or mods so it knows to ignore them)<br />
+-Make sure each user ID in 'admins.txt' is on a new line (otherwise it won't work, it reads a full line for an ID)<br />
 -Make sure to get your own 'credentials.json' from Google Sheets API<br />
 <br />
 .env Setup:<br />